FasterSpeeding/Yuyo/docs/usage/components.md

 Yuyo provides standard component implementations for handling paginating message responses.
-These all function by adding buttons to the messages which are used to move betwene the response pages.
+These all function by adding buttons to the messages which are used to move between the response pages.

 ##### Runtime pagination